OctopusDeploy/create-release-action/README.md

 <img alt= "" src="https://github.com/OctopusDeploy/create-release-action/raw/main/assets/github-actions-octopus.png" />

 This is a GitHub Action to create a release in [Octopus Deploy](https://octopus.com/).

-It requires the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli); please ensure to include [install-octopus-cli-action](https://github.com/OctopusDeploy/install-octopus-cli-action) in your workflow (example below) before using this GitHub Action.
+**\*NOTE:** if you have used earlier versions of this action, as of v3 of this action there is no longer a dependency to the Octopus CLI, so the installer action is no longer required in order to use this step.\*

 ## Releases in Octopus Deploy